 For the self-guided trips, you should be familiar with using maps in addition to the tour description.

 We recommend hiking boots, but not brand-new ones!

 You should be used to biking on gravel roads as well as asphalt, and to sit on the bike for many hours a day.
 Be prepared for all kinds of weather.

-Biking: you should be used to bike both at asphalt as at gravel roads, and to sit on the bike for many hours.
-When you rent bikes, you are responsible for checking the bike (especially breaks and gears) before leaving the bike rental.
-During the trip, you are responsible for the bike and damages caused as well as any equipment you have rented.
+When you rent bikes, you are responsible for checking the bike (especially breaks and gears) before leaving the rental shop.
+During the trip, you are responsible for the bike and other equipment you have rented (Pannier etc.).